 - Credit may be awarded for advanced placements exams and CLEP exams.
 The results of these tests form the basis for awarding college credit to those students who have passed one or more tests with satisfactory grades.
-Students who have taken these examinations should request that their official scores be sent to the academic credentials analyst int he Registration and Records office.
+Students who have taken these examinations should request that their official scores be sent to the academic credentials specialist in the Registration and Records office.

 - In some cases, the college will award course credit for relevant credentials, licenses, or certifications.
 It is recommended that interested students contact the appropriate academic department chairperson for additional information.
 A credit evaluation form must be forwarded to the academic credentials analyst in the Registration and Records office.

-- Credit for four semester hours of physical education and three semester hours of BIO 103, Health is awarded for military service experience to former members of any of the branches of the armed services who served honorably on active duty for one year or more upon submission of a copy of DD Form 214 (or other evidence of honorable discharge) to the Office of Financial Aid/Veterans.
+- Credit for four semester hours of physical education and three semester hours of BIO 103, Health is awarded for military service experience to former members of any of the branches of the armed services who served honorably on active duty for one year or more upon submission of a copy of DD Form 214 (or other evidence of honorable discharge) to the Financial Aid/Veterans office.

 - JJC accepts and evaluates foreign transcripts from independent and private foreign educational credential services in the US that are members of the National Association of Credentials Evaluation Services (NACES).

 Student residency classification will be in accordance with the provisions of the Illinois Community College Act and the administrative rules of the Illinois Community College Board.
 Joliet Junior College will establish procedures in accordance with same to implement this policy.

 A person shall be considered an in-district-resident student and be charged in-district tuition and fees who: